-This Air Management Tool is part of the DOE Software Tool Suite (DOE 2021c) which also includes an online Profiling Tool (DC Pro) and an Excel-based Electrical Tool.
+This Air Management Tool is part of the DOE Software Tool Suite (DOE, 2023b) which also includes an online Profiling Tool (DC Pro) as well as Excel-based Electrical and IT Equipment Tools.
 These tools are not a substitute for a detailed "investment grade" audit.
-They provide estimates of savings for various measures, but actual savings may vary based on site-specific conditions that are not addressed in the tools.
+They provide estimates of savings for various measures, but actual savings may vary based on site-specific conditions not addressed in the tools.